The Impact of Traumatic Accidents: Understanding the Long-Lasting Effects

 Psychological and Emotional Impacts

 One of the most significant consequences of a traumatic accident is its impact on mental health.
 Survivors often experience shock, fear, or a sense of helplessness immediately after the event.
 Over time, these reactions can develop into anxiety, depression, or post-traumatic stress disorder (PTSD).
 PTSD may manifest as flashbacks, nightmares, intrusive thoughts, emotional numbness, or a persistent feeling of being “on edge.”
 Many survivors also struggle with survivor’s guilt, questioning why they lived or why the accident happened.
-These emotional responses are not signs of weakness—they are natural reactions to overwhelming experiences and part of the human process of coping with trauma.
+These emotional responses are not signs of weakness.
+They are natural reactions to overwhelming experiences and part of the human process of coping with trauma.

 Cognitive Changes